larryhastings/big/README.md

 from big.all import *
 ```

 but that's up to you.
+Me, I generally use `import big.all as big` .

 **big** is licensed using the
 [MIT license.](https://opensource.org/licenses/MIT)